Skip to content

 • If your command directly specifies input and output paths, you do not need to provide these properties separately.

-• preset [optional] - The UUID of a pre-configured Preset to use for this task.
+• preset - The UUID of a pre-configured Preset to use for this task.
+This field is mandatory unless you use a command.

 • preProcessing [optional] – Defines a Pre-Processing Script to run before the task starts.
 Useful for preparing files, validating input, or setting up the environment.